Calculator

 Tax Free Childcare

 You can get up to £500 every 3 months (£2,000 a year) for each of your children to help with the costs of childcare.
+This goes up to £1,000 every 3 months if a child is disabled (up to £4,000 a year).

 If you get Tax-Free Childcare, the government will pay £2 for every £8 you pay your childcare provider.
 This is paid via an online childcare account that you set up for your child.

-You can get Tax-Free Childcare at the same time as 30 hours free childcare if you’re eligible for both.
+You can get Tax-Free Childcare at the same time as 15 or 30 hours free childcare if you’re eligible for both.

 What you can use Tax-Free Childcare for